-(i) The case of Uniland Cementera, SA
+(a) The case of Uniland

-90. Public notice no. 5590 published on 18 March 2010 stated that "the application for the environmental authorisation of the Project involving the exercise of an activity of cement manufacture and rock extraction by the company Uniland Cementera, SA, in the municipality of Santa Margarida i els Monjos" is submitted for public consultation.
-It further stated that the project would be available for viewing by the public for a period of thirty days, at the premises of the Unified Environmental Management Office of the Territorial Services and the Department of the Environment and Housing in Barcelona, and that during this period, any pleadings submitted in writing will be accepted (see para.
-36 above for the full text of the notice).

-91. In contrast, the notification sent individually to local residents expressly referred to the request by Uniland Cementera, SA, for the award of a substantial modification to its environmental authorisation with respect to the use of waste and dried sewage sludge as a fuel at the cement factory.71

-92. The Committee notes that the descriptions of the activity in public notice no. 5590 and in the notification sent individually to local residents differ.
+- 90. Public notice No. 5590 published on 18 March 2010 stated that "the application for the environmental authorization of the Project involving the exercise of an activity of cement manufacture and rock extraction by the company Uniland Cementera, S.A., in the municipality of Santa Margarida i els Monjos" is submitted for public consultation.
+It further stated that the project would be available for viewing by the public for a period of 30 days, at the premises of the Unified Environmental Management Office of the Territorial Services and the Ministry of Environment and Housing in Barcelona, and that during this period any pleadings submitted in writing would be accepted (see para.
+36 above for the full text of the notice). - 91.
+In contrast, the notification sent individually to local residents expressly referred to the request by Uniland for the award of a substantial modification to its environmental authorization with respect to the use of waste and dried sewage sludge as a fuel at the cement factory.78 - 92.
+The Committee notes that the descriptions of the activity in public notice No. 5590 and in the notification sent individually to local residents differ.
 While the latter corresponds to the characterization of the project in the environmental permit issued on 3 June 2010 (see paras.
 40 and 81 above), the former includes no indication that the modification related to the use of waste and dried sludge as a fuel at the cement factory.
-Therefore, members of the public concerned, except the local residents who were notified individually, were not informed in an adequate and effective manner about the proposed activity and the application on which a decision will be taken, as required by article 6, paragraph 2(a) of the Convention.
-Such information must include a sufficiently clear and detailed description the activity, so that the public is able to gain an accurate understanding of its nature and scope.
-In this respect, the Committee reiterates its earlier finding on communication ACCC/C/2006/16 concerning Lithuania that ""inaccurate notification cannot be considered as "adequate" and properly describing "the nature of possible decisions" as required by the Convention").72

-93. In addition, the Committee points out that public notice no. 5590 did not specify the public authority responsible for making the decision as required by article 6, paragraph 2(c) of the Convention; an indication of what environmental information relevant to the proposed activity is available, as required by article 6, paragraph 2(d)(vi) and the fact that the activity was subject to an EIA procedure, as required by article 6, paragraph 2(e) of the Convention.

-94. In the light of the above, the Committee finds that, by not properly informing the public concerned about the proposed change or extension to an activity subject to article 6 or update to its operating conditions, nor the public authority responsible for making the decision, and by not indicating what environmental information relevant for the proposed activity was available and that the activity was subject to an EIA procedure, the Party concerned failed to comply with article 6, paragraph 2(a), (c), (d)(vi) and (e) of the Convention in this case.
+Therefore, members of the public concerned, except the local residents who were notified individually, were not informed in an adequate and effective manner about the proposed activity and the application on which a decision would be taken, as required by article 6, paragraph 2 (a), of the Convention.
+Such information must include a sufficiently clear and detailed description of the activity so that the public is able to gain an accurate understanding of its nature and scope.
+In this respect, the Committee reiterates its earlier finding on communication ACCC/C/2006/16 concerning Lithuania that "inaccurate notification cannot be considered as 'adequate' and properly describing 'the nature of possible decisions' as required by the Convention".
+79 - 93.
+In addition, the Committee points out that public notice No. 5590 did not specify: the public authority responsible for making the decision as required by article 6, paragraph 2 (c), of the Convention; what environmental information relevant to the proposed activity was available, as required by article 6, paragraph 2 (d) (vi); and the fact that the activity was subject to an environmental impact assessment procedure, as required by article 6, paragraph 2 (e), of the Convention. - 94.
+In the light of the above, the Committee finds that, by not properly informing the public concerned about the proposed change or extension to an activity subject to article 6 or update to its operating conditions, or of the public authority responsible for making the decision, and by not indicating what environmental information relevant for the proposed activity was available and that the activity was subject to an environmental impact assessment procedure, the Party concerned failed to comply with article 6, paragraph 2 (a), (c), (d) (vi) and (e), of the Convention in this case.

-(ii) Legal framework and general practice

-95. As for the relevant national legislation in force at the time when the public notice about the activity was published, the Committee notes that Spain's Law 16/2002 on Integrated Prevention and Pollution Control explicitly required the competent body of the autonomous community to inform the public, in an early stage of the procedure and before any decision had been taken, inter alia, about:

-- the application for integrated environmental authorization

-- if applicable, the fact that the ruling on the application was subject to a national or cross-border environmental impact study

-- the authorities competent to decide the application, from which the relevant information may be obtained and to which observations or queries may be submitted, with an indication of the time frame for this purpose the principal reports and decisions sent to the competent authority or authorities

-71 Document 3 of the annex to Party concerned's response to communication dated 5 February 2015.
+Response by Party concerned to the communication, 5 February 2015, annex, document 3 (in Catalan).

-72 ECE/MP.PP/2008/5/Add.6, para.
+79 ECE/MP.PP/2008/5/Add.6, para.
 66.